Congress-Bundestag Youth Exchange

 The Congress-Bundestag Youth Exchange (CBYX, German name: Parlamentarisches Patenschafts-Programm or PPP) is a youth student exchange program founded in 1983.
 The program, which is jointly sponsored by the United States Congress and the German Bundestag, funds exchange programs for German and American students through grants to private exchange organizations in both countries.
 The funding in the United States is administered by the Bureau of Educational and Cultural Affairs of the United States Department of State.

 The program was established to celebrate the 300th anniversary of German settlement in North America and has been renewed by both legislative bodies since its inception.
 Over 26,000 German and American students have completed their exchange through the program, which provides a full exchange year complete with orientation and language programs and travel opportunities within Germany and the United States.
 The exchange year culminates in a conference in Washington, D.C.

 The scholarship program is merit-based and is funded based on the congressional district for Americans and Bundesland for Germans.
-It consists of a High School program; currently administered by six organizations in the United States: AFS Intercultural Programs, ASSE, Ayusa, Council on International Educational Exchange (CIEE) and Youth For Understanding (YFU); a Young Professionals program (administered exclusively by Cultural Vistas) and a Vocational Student program (administered by Nacel Open Door).
+It consists of a High School program; currently administered by six organizations in the United States.

 High School program

 The largest portion of the scholarship program has been the high school scholarships.
 Originally the program was only open to high school sophomores and juniors, who would spend their scholarship year in Germany, during what would be their junior or senior year in high school.
-Currently, the program makes 230-250 (the number fluctuates, depending on funding) national scholarships available to any high school student between the ages of 15-18.5 with a 3.0 or higher GPA on a 4.0 scale, and who is a U.S. citizen, national, or permanent resident.
-Applications are due in December of the year prior to the scholarship year.
+Currently, the program makes 230-250 (the number fluctuates, depending on funding) national scholarships available to any high school student between the ages of 15-18.5 with a 2.5 or higher GPA on a 4.0 scale, and who is a U.S. citizen, national, or permanent resident.
+Applications are due in November of the year prior to the scholarship year.
 After receipt of a full application, select students will be offered an interview, conducted by selection committees in various locations in the United States.
 These selection committees then put forward the names of the best candidates to receive the scholarships, which are usually approved by the administering organizations.

 The following organizations administer the high school program by region: